tj-mc/tilde/docs/STDLIB.md

 ## HTTP Operations

-Tails provides a comprehensive HTTP client for making web requests with full support for all HTTP verbs, authentication, headers, error handling, and more.
+Tilde provides a comprehensive HTTP client for making web requests with full support for all HTTP verbs, authentication, headers, error handling, and more.

 ### Basic HTTP Requests